evaikene/filefind/README.md

                         for some other commands
 ```

-File and directory name filters use the fnmatch(3) shell wildcard patterns.
-File content filters use regex(7) regular expressions.
+File and directory name filters use the fnmatch(3) shell wildcard patterns on unix-like operating systems and PathMatchSpecA() on Windows.
+File content   filters use regular expressions.
+By default, the extended POSIX grammar is used, which can be changed with the --grammar command line argument or `[grammar]` section in the configuration file.

 Exclude filters exclude directories, file names or content from the subset of files that matches include filters.